wemake-services/wemake-python-styleguide/README.md

 1. Significantly reduce code's complexity and make it more maintainable
 2. Forbid to use different stuff from `python` language to match "There should be one-- and preferably only one --obvious way to do it" rule
-3. Create consistent coding style
+3. Create consistent coding and naming style

 You can find all error codes and plugins [in the docs](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/errors/index.html).